+This research project will be led by a team of skilled peer researchers who offer expertise in lived experience; who understand the challenges that people with mental health issues face.
 In addition, there will be input from McPin Foundation research team and advisors at Fuse.
-Thus public involvement is built into the research from study conception, through data collection and write up.
-The team will choose two locations and work with local “community connectors” to promote this research opportunity, with efforts made to ensure that participation is accessible, inclusive and meaningful for all participants.
-Both people in the community who support the study and participants will be invited to contribute to decisions over dissemination, and in that way shape and be involved in the process as public contributors as well as research participants.
+Thus, public involvement is built into the research project from conception, through data collection and write up.
+The team has been working with “community connectors” within the target sites to promote this research opportunity, with efforts made to ensure that participation is accessible, inclusive and meaningful for all participants.
+People in the community who support the study, as well as the participants themselves will be invited to contribute to decisions over dissemination, and in that way shape and be involved in the process as public contributors as well as research participants.

 Because of the way in which this research is being developed and conducted, the project will set an example of how public involvement can influence change.
 This model we hope will impact the wider population to become inspired and actively involved in creating the changes that will improve lives both as individuals and as communities.
 We hope it will have an impact on the public’s ability and willingness to act collectively to ensure any changes identified are brought to fruition, thereby converting a culture of feeling ‘powerless’ into one of being ‘empowered’, and helping to ensure that such a practice continues over time.